COLA508/LAFVIN_Smart-Home/docs/source/Base.rst

 Step 3: Install the base
 ---------------------------

-Parts list: Basswood boards with "B, C, D, E, F" 、blue latch (6 PCS).
+Parts list: Basswood boards with "B, C, D, E, F"、 blue latch (6 PCS).

 The installation is shown in the following figure: